-The SJMSCP geographic information systems (GIS) database and the California Natural Diversity Database (CNDDB) were searched to identify records of SJMSCP-covered species within approximately 2 miles of the JWGPP.
-Valley elderberry longhorn beetle (Desmocerus californicus dimorphus) records are ubiquitous to the north and south along Middle River, along with several records of nesting Swainson's hawk (Buteo swainsonii).
-There is a single record of California Hibisucs/Rose mallow (Hibiscus lasiocarpos) within a 2-mile radius of the preserve (Figure 5).
+The SJMSCP geographic information systems (GIS) database and the California Natural Diversity Database (CNDDB) were searched to identify records of SJMSCP-covered species within approximately 2 miles of the MWGRP.
+Valley elderberry longhorn beetle (Desmocerus californicus dimorphus) records are ubiquitous on the property and to the north and south along Middle River, along with several records of nesting Swainson's hawk (Buteo swainsonii).
+There is a single record each of western pond turtle (Actinemys marmorata), Modesto song sparrow (Melospiza melodia mailliardi), and California Hibisucs/Rose mallow (Hibiscus lasiocarpos) within a 2-mile radius of the preserve (Figure 6).